Cameron Highlands, Malaysia – The Best Attractions and Tours

 Tip: The Gungung Brinchang can also be hiked on the trail No. 1 – a jungle trail.
 The walking time is around 2 hours.
 Unfortunately, the jungle trail is extremely muddy, steep and partly not well marked.

 Visit a farm

-On the Cameron Highlands you will find farms on all kind of topics, but in our experience, they are not interesting for everyone.
+In the Cameron Highlands you will find farms on all kinds of topics, but in our experience, they are not interesting for everyone.
 Whether strawberry farm, bee farm, rose farm, flower farm, cactus farm, lavender farm or butterfly farm – everything is marketed here.
 For example, butterflies of all conceivable colors, shapes and sizes can be watched at the Butterfly Farm.
-At a Strawberry Farm you can taste strawberries and buy souvenirs.
+At a Strawberry Farm, you can taste strawberries and buy souvenirs.
 If you are interested, you can schedule a visit.
-Otherwise you can safely skip these attractions.
+Otherwise, you can safely skip these attractions.

 The small town is the main city of the Cameron Highlands and offers its visitors a wide range of accommodation, shops, ATM, scooter rentals and restaurants.
 Also, the best food can be found here.
 Especially delicious is the food in one of the many Indian restaurants.
 Also, some hiking trails start in Tanah Rata.
 Every Friday and Saturday there is a night market in town.
 Here you will find local products such as fresh strawberries, vegetables, fruits and tea blends.
 But also souvenirs and culinary enjoyments are attracting visitors to this night market.

 The best travel times for the Cameron Highlands are in January & February and in June & July.
 It should rain the least during these months.
 Nevertheless, the highland region can be well visited all year round.
 The average temperature is between 15 and 25 degrees, whereas at night it can tend to be around 10 degrees.